nrb171/aospre-gui/docs/instructions.md

     - Note: due to the nature of these data, there is no filtering out variables that are not plotted well (i.e., `TIMES`, `XLAT`, `XLONG`, etc.), if you encounter an error like "'Limits' must be a 1-by-2 array of real finite numbers that are increasing." in [A5](./images/data-selection.png), you should select a different variable.
 - The slider and edit field [Sim.
 Level (B3)](./images/data-visualization.png) allow the user to select the the level to plot.
 The program automatically selects the vertical level with the highest standard deviation for the selected variable, but you can change it to any level in the simulation.
 - The slider and edit field [time Index (B4)](./images/data-visualization.png) allow the user to select the time step (or file corresponding to said time step) to plot.
+- There is a blue contour around the flight path that shows the area that the aircraft can observe.
+You can set the radius of this contour by changing the `max_range_in_meters` variable in the [Advanced Settings](./images/advanced-settings.png) tab.
+The default is 75000 m.

 # Flight planning
 ## Manual flight planning
 The flight planning tool allows the user to plan a flight path through the simulation data.
 The user can select the start and end points of the flight path, as well as the number of waypoints in between.
 There is also an automated flight planning tool that will generate a flight path that tries to optimize the path based on how well it observes a given target.
 ![](./images/flight-planning-1.png)
 - For [Interactive Target Planner (C1)](./images/flight-planning-1.png) and [Interactive Flight Planner (C2)](./images/flight-planning-1.png) see [Automatic flight planning](#automated-flight-planning) for more information on the automated flight planning tool.
+There are three options, `New`, `Continue`, and `Optimize` which are described in more detail in the [Automated flight planning](#automated-flight-planning) section.
-- [Manually Draw Path (C3)](./images/flight-planning-1.png) opens up a tool for the user to manually draw waypoints on the map (see [C7](./images/flight-planning-1.png)).
+- [Manually Add flight leg (C3)](./images/flight-planning-1.png) opens up a tool for the user to manually draw waypoints on the map (see [C7](./images/flight-planning-1.png)).
 After pressing the button, hover over the map and click to place a waypoint.
-The GUI will update with a blue polyline after each waypoint (see the figure below).
-Press `Enter` to finish placing waypoints.
+The GUI will update with a blue polyline after each waypoint (see the [figure below](./images/flight-planning-2.png)).
+Press `Enter` on the keyboard to finish placing waypoints.
 If a flight path is already on the map, the tool will start building the path from the last waypoint in the preexisting path.

 ![](./images/flight-planning-2.png)

-- To edit the path, press [Edit Path (C4)](./images/flight-planning-1.png).
+- To edit the path, press [Edit flight leg vertices (C4)](./images/flight-planning-1.png).
 This will draw an interactive polyline on the map over the preexisting path.
 You can click and drag the waypoints to move them.
 Click [Edit Path (C4)](./images/flight-planning-1.png) again to finalize the path.
 - [C5](./images/flight-planning-1.png) is a table of all legs on the flight path and their corresponding metadata:

 | Column | Description |